 Here are a list of 13 things outside of Traditional Chinese Medical treatment that you can choose from, to reduce stress in order to lower Cortisol and improve your Fertility.

 - Recognize when you’re having stressful thoughts.
-We can’t avoid having stressful thoughts, but by simply recognizing and identifying when that’s going on, magically the experience of stress decreases a notch.
+We can’t avoid having stressful thoughts, but by simply recognizing and identifying when that’s going on, the experience of stress decreases a notch.
 And when you can recognize stressful thinking caused by something that is within your control, you can reduce it.
 A great example of this is Google surfing about infertility.
 Giving yourself a bunch more stuff to worry about is not going to help!

 - Breathe!
-There are simple things you can do to make Stress and Cortisol drop.
+There are simple things you can do to make Stress and Cortisol decrease.
 Invest in a relaxation or meditation app.
 A 50% decrease in Cortisol has been demonstrated in individuals who habitually practice deep breathing exercises.
 Massage reduces Cortisol by 30%.
 Yoga, and Tai Chi in particular, lower Cortisol levels plus you get to meet interesting people!

 - And that’s not all… If you are trying to get pregnant, or are pregnant, there are certain agreed upon Supplements that you should be taking, and others that are sometimes recommended, and others that you should use in moderation or stay away from entirely.
-There are two supplements that specifically lower Cortisol levels.
-The first is fish oil which is the best source of omega-3 fatty acids, which lower Cortisol levels.
-The other is Ashwagandha which is an Asian herb used to treat anxiety and stress, thereby reducing Cortisol.
+There are two supplements that specifically lower cortisol levels.
+The first is fish oil which is the best source of omega-3 fatty acids, which lower cortisol levels.
+The other is Ashwagandha which is an Asian herb used to treat anxiety and stress, thereby reducing cortisol.
 Here is a link to my own list of acceptable supplements, and another for supplements that should be avoided when pregnant or considering pregnancy.